SYBIL

 But even pluralism is a value.
 The choice to permit choice is itself a choice.
 There is no neutral ground.

-V. THE PATHS
+VIII.
+THE PATHS

 The Sybilian condition can take many forms.
 Let us sketch three.